dhardin1010/task-track/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

+## This project uses the following:

+- Angular
+- FlexBox
+- CSS Grid
+- Angular Material

+## About this (DEMO) project
+The project stores data locally in the browser and does not at this time use any other data store.
+This means refreshing the page will cause all data to be lost as this is only a demo project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.